Norton and Cuckney

-Norton and Cuckney is a civil parish in the Bassetlaw district, within the county of Nottinghamshire, England.
+Norton and Cuckney is a former civil parish, now in the parish of Norton, Cuckney, Holbeck and Welbeck, in the Bassetlaw district, within the county of Nottinghamshire, England.

 The overall area had a population of 351 at the 2011 census.
-The parish lies in the north west of the county, and south west within the district.
+The parish lay in the north west of the county, and south west within the district.
 The parish lies close to the county border with Derbyshire.
 It is 125 miles north west of London, 20 miles north of the city of Nottingham, and 5 miles north of the market town of Mansfield.
-The area is bordering Sherwood Forest and has associations with mining interests and the Welbeck Estate.
+The area was bordering Sherwood Forest and has associations with mining interests and the Welbeck Estate.

 Toponymy

 Cuckney was Cuchenai at the time of Domesday, and is possibly derived from the Old English for "The fast running stream, or brook" which is nearby.

 Norton was "The north town, or habitation" or "North farm", considering it lay above Cuckney.

 The previously independent parishes were merged in April 2015.

 Geography

 Location

-The parish lies along the north east boundary of the Nottinghamshire and by the Lincolnshire border.
+The parish lay along the north east boundary of the Nottinghamshire and by the Lincolnshire border.

-It is surrounded by the following local areas:
+It was surrounded by the following local areas: